josaiahC/OceanEngineeringProject2/README.md

 <img alt="hello" src=Oregon_Shelf_Surface_Mooring/annualRainWind.png><br>
 **Figure 1**

-<p> As shown in figure 1, it is most often both windy and rainy at the Oregon Shelf Surface Mooring site.
-In the Summer from late July to early September, there is a clear pattern of low wind and infrequent rain, which is typical for this time of year.
-There are scattered regions of windy but not rainy weather, with the most days occuring in mid-to-late April, November, and May.
-Less concentrated and most infrequent are days where it is rainy but not windy, spread out evenly over the year but absent in the month of April.
+<p> As shown in figure 1, most days it was both windy and rainy at the Oregon Shelf Surface Mooring site.
+In the Summer from late July to early September, there was a clear pattern of low wind and infrequent rain, which is typical for that time of year.
+There were scattered time periods of windy but not rainy weather, with the most days occuring in mid-to-late April, November, and May.
+Less concentrated and most infrequent were days where it was rainy but not windy, spread out evenly over the year but absent in the month of April.
 </p>

 ### Monthly Average Wind Speed
 <img alt="hello" src=Oregon_Shelf_Surface_Mooring/monthlyAvgWind.png><br>
 **Figure 2**
 <p>
-From figure 2, it is clear that at the Oregon Shelf Surface Mooring the month with the highest average wind speed was December (~6.75 m/s).
+From figure 2, it is clear that at the Oregon Shelf Surface Mooring site the month with the highest average wind speed was December (~6.75 m/s).
 The month with the lowest average wind speed at this site was August (~3 m/s).
 </p>

 ### Monthly Average Precipitation Rates